fluffysnaff/fluffytw/README.md

 ## Possible problems
 1. If something isn't working, make sure that configs are setup right and everything is executing.
 2. Aimbot isn't working - Debug it.
 For example set `m_CanAim` always to true and see if it works.
+3. If there are problems with the execution of your build, it's most likely the aimbot thread.

 ## Showcase
 [Hook prediction](https://streamable.com/j51ilg)